 - A. Assisted Living.
 A level of care provided at our Community where, when admitted, a resident receives assistance with daily living activities after evaluation.
 Assisted Living is an area of care licensed by the Virginia Department of Social Services.
-See, Article II, Section I (1), Assisted Living. - B. Entrance Fee.
+See, Article II, Section I (1), Assisted Living/Memory Care. - B. Entrance Fee.
 An initial entrance payment made to us at the time of your entry into the Community.
-You may choose from the options found in Article III, Section A, Entrance Fee Options. - C. Health Care Center.
+You may choose from the options found in Article III, Section A, Entrance Fee Options.

+- C. Health Care Center.
 Our nursing level of care is provided for in the Health Care Center.
 Nursing Care is provided at this level of care for certain rehabilitation and long term nursing services.
 Our Health Care Center is licensed by the Virginia Department of Health.
-See, Article II, Section I (2), Health Care Center.

-- D. Independent Living.
+See, Article II, Section I (2), Health Care Center. - D. Independent Living.
 Independent Living refers to our residential living area where meals and other services are available to you pursuant to this Agreement.
-The Monthly Fee is paid for your Residence in the Independent Living Area, as well as certain other services as set forth in this Agreement. - E. Interdisciplinary Care Planning Team.
-The ICP Team consists of members of the various disciplines on our staff that evaluate and plan your care in our Community after consultation with you and your family. - F. Monthly Fee.
+The Monthly Fee is paid for your Residence in Independent Living, as well as certain other services as set forth in this Agreement. - E. Interdisciplinary Care Planning Team.
+The ICP Team consists of members of the various disciplines on our staff that evaluate and plan your care in our Community after consultation with you and your family. - F. Memory Care.
+A portion of our licensed Assisted Living area that is designated to provide special programs and security for those who are in need of memory related services.
+See, Article II, Section I (1), Assisted Living/Memory Care. - G. Monthly Fee.
 A fee is charged for your Residence and certain other services as described below.
 Under this Life Care Agreement, you pay the same monthly fee regardless of your level of care.
 See, Article III, Section C, Monthly Fee.
 The Monthly Fee is subject to adjustment as provided hereunder.
 See, Article III, Section D, Increases in the Monthly Fee.